swipswaps/objectiv-analytics/backend/objectiv_backend/snowplow/docs/aws.md

 The simplest way to make it work, is by setting the following environment variables:
 - `AWS_ACCESS_KEY` - iAM key of the account used to access AWS services
 - `AWS_SECRET_ACCESS_KEY` - iAM secret key
-- `AWS_REGION` - Optionally specify the AWS region in which the Kinesis/SQS resources are deployed.
+- `AWS_DEFAULT_REGION` - Optionally specify the AWS region in which the Kinesis/SQS resources are deployed.

 Once the appropriate environment variables (TOPICS) have been set, the Objectiv Collector can be started, and the Snowplow AWS output will be enabled.